BuiltInDetroit/awesome-industrial/README.md

 Trade shows and recurring events of which a substantial portion is dedicated to Industry 4.0 conversations, topics and equipment.

-* [Automate](https://www.automateshow.com/) - Bi-annual robotics, machine vision and industrial automation show held in Detroit, Michigan.
+* **[Automate](https://www.automateshow.com/)** - Bi-annual robotics, machine vision and industrial automation show held in Detroit, Michigan.
-* [Hannover Messe](https://www.hannovermesse.de/en/) - Annual manufacturing technology show held in Hanover, Germany that is intended to demonstrate the latest industry trends in manufacturing and energy distribution.
+* **[Hannover Messe](https://www.hannovermesse.de/en/)** - Annual manufacturing technology show held in Hanover, Germany that is intended to demonstrate the latest industry trends in manufacturing and energy distribution.
 A core focus of this show is "digitalization" of traditional industry.
-* [International Manufacturing Technology Show (IMTS)](https://www.imts.com/) - Bi-annual manufacturing technology show in North America which typically includes several talks, exhibits and vendors that feature Industry 4.0 and Digital Manufacturing.
+* **[International Manufacturing Technology Show (IMTS)](https://www.imts.com/)** - Bi-annual manufacturing technology show in North America which typically includes several talks, exhibits and vendors that feature Industry 4.0 and Digital Manufacturing.
 This show is held in Chicago, Illinois.

+## Newsletters and Digital Magazines

+* **[AI Weekly](https://aiweekly.co/)** - Weekly newsletter containing a collection of news and opinions regarding Artificial Intelligence developments, a summary of "What's New" in the robotics industry and upcoming industry events.
+* **[Computer Vision News](https://www.rsipvision.com/computer-vision-news/)** - Monthly newsletter that surfaces the latest developments in the Computer Vision and AI communities across multiple domains.
+This newsletter is designed to fill the empty space between scientific journals and commercial publications.
+* **[Weekly Robotics](https://weeklyrobotics.com/)** - Weekly newsletter that consolidates notable industry developments, latest robotics research, blog posts, startup investments in robotics companies and open-source projects of interest.

 ## Other Awesome Lists